Microsoft/azure-docs.pt-pt/articles/storage/blobs/storage-lifecycle-management-concepts.md

 ## <a name="regional-availability"></a>Disponibilidade regional

-O recurso de gerenciamento do ciclo de vida está disponível em todas as regiões globais do Azure e do Azure governamental.
+O recurso de gerenciamento do ciclo de vida está disponível em todas as regiões do Azure.

 ## <a name="add-or-remove-a-policy"></a>Adicionar ou remover uma política